Volunteers install rainwater catchment basins, native plants and an elevated path at the Atturbury Wash in Tuscon. Photo credit: Candice Rupprecht

 Water Resources – water quality, stream flows, etc. – consistently rank as Americans’ top environmental concern.
 Yet many people do not know what water issues exist in their own community or what they can do to protect and improve local water resources and the environment.
 At the same time, water utilities are ramping up water conservation programs in the face of increasingly scarce water supplies, especially in the Western states.
 A new approach, Conserve to Enhance (C2E), links these issues for the first time, making a difference locally in places people care about, while increasing water conservation by individual water users.

-This site, www.conserve2enhance.org, will feature the newly developed C2E Water Use Dashboard and an array of conservation information to make participating in C2E even easier.
-Be on the lookout for announcements about this exciting new tool.
+Conserve2enhance.org features the newly developed C2E Water Use Dashboard and an array of conservation information to make participating in C2E even easier.
+Join C2E, track you water conservation, and start donating to regional enhancement efforts today!

 How C2E Works